Nonquantum Information Gain from Higher-order Correlation Functions: Lower bounds of and

 The right-hand side of Eq.~(\ref{eq.ratioOpt}) does not contain $p_0$ or $g^{(k)}$ individually, but only $\tilde g^{(k)}$.
 Hence, we have proven that the relevant quantity for the lower bound of $\tilde P/Q$ is the effective $k$th-order correlation function $\tilde g{(k)}$, in accordance with the main result of~\cite{g2paper}.
 Again, we plot the results in Fig.~\ref{fig.probrel1} for the same cases as in Fig.~\ref{fig.probab1}.
 In the logarithmic scaling the variation with $k$ appears even less significant, emphasizing the necessity to consider the large-$k$ approximation.

-Finally, we note that we can also use Eq.~(\ref{eq.ratioOpt}) to further optimize the lower bounds on the absolute limits of $P$.
+Two important conclusions can be drawn.
+First, we can also use Eq.~(\ref{eq.ratioOpt}) to further optimize the lower bound of $P$.
 Therefore we use the exact same argument as in Eqs.~(\ref{eq.g2result}-\ref{eq.newIP}), now with the right-hand-side of Eq.~(\ref{eq.ratioOpt}), yielding